DarkFlippers/unleashed-firmware/documentation/fbt.md

 * `fbt` always performs `git submodule update --init` on start, unless you set `FBT_NO_SYNC=1` in environment:
     * On Windows, that's `set "FBT_NO_SYNC=1"` in the shell you're running `fbt` from
     * On \*nix, it's `$ FBT_NO_SYNC=1 ./fbt ...`
+* `fbt` builds updater & firmware in separate subdirectories in `build`, with their names depending on optimization settings (`COMPACT` & `DEBUG` options).
+However, for ease of integration with IDEs, latest built variant's directory is always linked as `built/latest`.
+Additionally, `compile_commands.json` is generated in that folder, which is used for code completion support in IDE.

 ## Invoking FBT